 Are you planning a bathroom renovation?
 Have you already thought about the type of heating most suitable for your bathroom?
-We´ll give you some hints.
+We'll give you some ideas.

-Nowadays, you no longer have to decide whether you acquire the same unsightly radiator as your neighbors have, or ruin the family budget.
+Nowadays, you no longer have to decide whether you get the same unsightly radiator as your neighbours have, or ruin the family budget.
 There are several solutions that also take your budget into account!

-What radiator or system therefore choose?
-It depends mainly on the size of the bathroom, the number and size of windows, the thickness of external walls and many other factors.
+Therefore, what radiator or system to choose?
+It depends mainly on the size of the bathroom, the amount and size of windows, the thickness of external walls and many other factors.

 Start by choosing between radiator and floor heating system.
-Floor heating is becoming more modern and there are many reasons for that.
+Floor heating is becoming more popular and there are many reasons for that.
 Since it is practically invisible, it is an excellent aesthetic solution for your new apartment or bathroom.
-In addition, this option is very practical and pleasant, thanks to the even distribution of heat throughout the heated room.
-Your floor will no longer be a source of cold, which allows you to reduce the room temperature by 1-2 degrees while the sensational temperature remains the same.
-Floor heating can save not only energy but also a lot of space that would otherwise be occupied by radiators.
-Your apartment will be fresher, more modern, simplier and more conveniently furnished.
+In addition, this option is very practical and pleasant, thanks to the even distribution of heat throughout the room.
+Your floor will no longer be a source of cold; that allows you to reduce the room temperature by 1-2 degrees while the sensational temperature remains the same.
+Floor heating not only saves energy but also a lot of space that would otherwise be occupied by radiators.
+Your apartment will be fresher, nicer, simpler and more conveniently furnished.

-Do not forget to take into account the disadvantages which cannot be avoided within this type of heating.
-Floor heating system is not as flexible when it comes to the regulation of temperature, as in the case of radiators.
+Do not forget to take into account the disadvantages you cannot avoid when it comes to this type of heating.
+Floor heating system is not as flexible in terms of regulation of temperature, as the radiators are.
 Since it stays warm longer after shutting down, it does not allow rapid temperature regulation.
 If you opt for this type of heating you have to take into account the cost of the installation, which is definitely higher than in case of the radiators.
 Not to mention the potential repairs needed, which would be slightly more difficult to manage due to the complicated access to the system.
-In such cases it is necessary to count with higher costs.
-Before you install floor heating system be sure to think about the placement of furniture in the room - to prevent unnecessary waste of energy later.
+Before you install a floor heating system make sure you think of the placement of furniture in the room - to prevent unnecessary waste of energy later.
 To draw the accurate floor plan of your furnished house, you can use our online designer.

-However, which floor heating should you choose?
-Electric or of heat line?
+Which floor heating to choose?
+Electric or heat line?

-Electric floor heating works on the principle of resistance cables or mats that are connected to the electric current.
-Heat is generated by converting electrical energy into heat in the core of the cable, which in turn heats the layer above it and spreads the warmth to the entire room.
-The advantage of such heating is its simple installation, possibility to apply cables on the original floors, easy and precise temperature regulation, lower investment costs and rapid heating.
+Electric floor heating works on the base of resistance cables or mats that are connected to the electric current.
+Heat is generated from converting electrical energy in the core of the cable, which in turn heats the layer above and spreads the warmth to the entire room.
+The advantage of such heating is its simple installation, possibility to lay cables on the original floors, easy and precise temperature regulation, lower investment costs and rapid heating.
 The system does not need to be connected to the heat line, making it suitable for residential houses with central heating, or where there is not a connection to gas.
 The disadvantages of this system include higher operating costs mainly because of the higher cost of electricity.
 Therefore, we recommend to install electric floor heating only within smaller areas.
 The thickness of the heating layer in this case is so thin that heat will not remain in the system as long as in the case of heat line floor heating.
-To heat thin refurbished floors you will do with more suitable thin heating mat.
+To heat thin refurbished floors, you will do better with a suitable thin heating mat.

-In the case of heat line floor heating it needs to be connected to a gas boiler.
-Alternatively, it is also possible to connect the system to renewable energy – heat line fireplaces, wood boilers, heat pumps and solar collectors.
-Compared to radiators you can save up to 30% of current costs with this kind of heating!
+The heat line floor heating needs to be connected to a gas boiler.
+Alternatively, it is also possible to connect the system to renewable energy – heat line fireplaces, wood boilers, heat pumps, and solar collectors.
+In comparison to radiators, you can save up to 30% of current costs with this kind of heating!

-Radiators in the last decade have undergone revolutionary developments and have lost the label of unsightly objects which are being avoided by modern architecture.
-In today's world, they are design or artwork pieces that complete the interior, or merge with it so that you will not even notice them.
+In the last decade, radiators have undergone revolutionary development and have lost the label of unsightly objects to be avoided by modern architecture.
+In today's era, they are design or artwork pieces that complete the interior, or merge with it so that you will not even notice them.
 Their biggest disadvantage is that they do not distribute the heat in the room evenly, but accumulate the highest temperature in its surroundings.

-Radiators may be heat line, hot-air, electric, gas and solid fuel (fireplaces).
-In our country we mostly use heat line and electric.
-These heaters are made of different materials, therefore we differenciate the following types:
+There are heat line, hot-air, electric, gas and solid fuel (fireplaces) radiators.
+They are made of different materials; therefore, we distinguish the following types: